 Tools and resources for community mobilization

 Engaging partners and mobilizing communities to support families and improve perinatal mental health is challenging.
 The following tools and websites can be used to plan and implement effective community initiatives.

-Perinatal mental health initiatives in Oregon
+Maternal mental health initiatives in Oregon

 Communities across Oregon are organizing to improve perinatal mental health and support prenatal and postpartum families.
 The information and links below highlight a few of these initiatives.
 If you know of others, please let us know so that we can add them to this list.

-Perinatal mental health initiatives in other states
+Maternal mental health initiatives in other states

 Many states and communities around the country have developed perinatal mental health initiatives – including public awareness campaigns, provider education, social support programs, specialized hospital-based treatment programs, and community systems-building projects.
 The information and links below highlight just a few.

 Provider Support and Education Projects